Sonia Shankman Orthogenic School: Former location

 The school is approximately 85 years old and was located at 1365 E 60th St from the 1940s to 2014.
 The building in which the school resided was much older and had been restored and renovated several times since its occupation.
 The building itself consisted of three segments - a school wing, a dormitory wing, and a "transitional wing" which housed various student-used spaces.
 Parts of the building were also used by the Hyde Park Day School, a school for children with learning disabilities.

-The Second Building
+Current location

-In 2014 the O School moved buildings three blocks away.
+In 2014, the O School moved buildings.
 The new building, like the previous one, is shared with Hyde Park Day School.
 It is located at 6245 South Ingleside Avenue in Chicago's West Woodlawn neighborhood.